-I was recently asked by a visitor to thesitewizard.com to take a look at her company's website, designed by a university student.
+I was asked, some time ago, by a visitor to thesitewizard.com to take a look at her company's website, designed by a university student.
 I will not give the URL for that site, partly to protect the innocent, and partly because by the time you read this, it'll probably have been modified.

 In general, that site is typical of the kind of sites produced by newcomers to web design.
-It scores well in terms of prettiness and gadgetry (although only under one browser, it doesn't work well under other browsers), but fares dismally in terms of usability and search engine readiness.
+It scores well in terms of prettiness and gadgetry (although only under one browser, Internet Explorer 6, which was a browser used by many people at the time I checked the site; it doesn't work well under other browsers), but fares dismally in terms of usability and search engine readiness.
 In fact, the reason my visitor wrote to me was because the website suffered a significant drop in the number of visitors after it was redesigned in its current form.

 This article uses that site as a starting point for discussing some of the issues that a web designer needs to consider when creating a website that must exist and compete in the real world (as opposed to a site that is created merely to fulfill the course requirements of a school or university).